-After having worked with clients who were just getting started to clients already making millions, I've realized that different workflows should be put in place based on where you're at in your business.
-So, here are my suggestions...
+I've worked with coaches who were just getting started to clients already making millions.
+In that time, I've realized that coaches should put different workflows in place based on where they're at in their businesses.

-For those of you who haven't started your business yet, your first workflow should be validating your business idea(s).
+For those of you who haven't started your business yet, your first workflow should be to validate your business ideas.
 A very simple workflow might look something like this...

-First, if you haven’t already validated your business idea, then definitely start there (see above).
+First, if you haven’t already validated your business idea, then start there (see above).
 If you have validated your business idea, then start with a basic marketing workflow.
 Choose one marketing workflow that you already have in place to begin.
 If you're doing any marketing at all, you already have a workflow.
-It just may not yet be optimized.
+You just may not have optimized it yet.

 Use my 4 A methodology to fine-tune and optimize your chosen workflow...